-July 15-16, 2017 is the 27th anniversary of Marten River Provincial Park’s Lumberjack Days!
+Saturday, August 6 from 12pm to 4pm is the 30th anniversary of Marten River Provincial Park’s Lumberjack Days!

+And whatever you do, don’t neglect to explore the rest of the Winter Camp.
+Discover the camp’s recreated office, bunkhouse, cookery, scaler’s shack, horse stable, hay barn, and blacksmith’s shop.
+An outdoor trail exhibit with several larger pieces of equipment.
 Next to the Winter Camp is the logging museum and theatre, filled with artifacts that have been donated through the years by people whose fathers, grandfathers, or great-grandfathers had been lumberjacks.

 You can even buy a traditional Logger’s Lunch!